-The manual determination of the allowance on a debtor-by-debtor basis is simple when there is a single debtor or a few debtors.
+When there is a single debtor or a few debtors it is relatively simple to manually determine the allowance on a debtor-by-debtor basis.
 In other words, the specific gross profit percentage applicable to each debtor is applied to that debtor.
 This method could also be applied when there are numerous instalment debtors and the taxpayer has a sophisticated computer system capable of determining the exact gross profit percentage applicable to each debtor.
 Such a method would be the most accurate and would be the ideal method most acceptable to SARS.